-- All chemistry majors should be able to draw appropriate and reasonable conclusions from the data they collect in the laboratory. - Majors should understand how to assess the uncertainty, precision, and significance of data using formal statistical techniques; they should be comfortable using commercial software designed for data manipulation and presentation; and they should be familiar with sophisticated chemical computation software.
+- 3. Analytical Skills - All chemistry majors should be able to draw appropriate and reasonable conclusions from the data they collect in the laboratory.
+Majors should understand how to assess the uncertainty, precision, and significance of data using formal statistical techniques; they should be comfortable using commercial software designed for data manipulation and presentation; and they should be familiar with sophisticated chemical computation software. - 4.
+Communication Skills - A successful chemistry graduate should be able to communicate in a variety of formats commonly used by chemists.

-Communication Skills

-A successful chemistry graduate should be able to communicate in a variety of formats commonly used by chemists.
 The department has identified the literature summary, the research poster, the formal laboratory report, the research proposal, and the research report as essential forms of written communication for chemists, and has incorporated these formats into the curriculum.
-Majors should have experience discussing chemistry before an audience in the context of both formal and informal oral presentations.

-Research Tools

-Research is the method by which chemical knowledge is acquired, and all chemistry majors should be capable of conducting an independent research project.
+Majors should have experience discussing chemistry before an audience in the context of both formal and informal oral presentations. - 5.
+Research Tools - Research is the method by which chemical knowledge is acquired, and all chemistry majors should be capable of conducting an independent research project.
 Chemistry majors should know how to search reference sources and literature databases for specific information.
 They should have experience reading the primary scientific literature.
 Chemistry majors should be able to develop a hypothesis regarding a significant chemical question, design a method to test that hypothesis, carry out the method they propose, and evaluate the results.

-- Andrew P. Duncan, Associate Professor of Chemistry; Department Chair - Alison J. Fisher, Associate Professor of Chemistry - David Griffith, Assistant Professor of Chemistry - Karen McFarlane Holman, Professor of Chemistry - Sarah Kirk, Professor of Chemistry; Associate Dean, Faculty Development - J. Charles Williamson, Professor of Chemistry
+- Alison J. Fisher, Associate Professor of Chemistry; Department Chair - Cooper Battle, Assistant Professor of Chemistry - Andrew P. Duncan, Associate Professor of Chemistry - David Griffith, Assistant Professor of Chemistry - Karen McFarlane Holman, Professor of Chemistry - Sarah Kirk, Professor of Chemistry; Associate Dean, Faculty Development - J. Charles Williamson, Professor of Chemistry, Taul Watanabe Chair in the Sciences